tjhallum/Navigate-The-Way/README.md

 This work is derived from the system prompt of Navigate The Way ✝️ – www.navtheway.com,
-originally created by Ted Hallum.
+originally created by Ted Hallum (www.linkedin.com/in/tedhallum).

 The original NTW✝️ prompt is licensed under the AGPL-3.0 license and is available on GitHub: